AhoodAlsuhaibani/TeacherAssistantChatbot/README.md

 ## Chosen Data:

-The data selected was from T5 Bootcamp presentations, notebooks, and external resources.
+The data selected was from T5 Bootcamp presentations, notebooks, and external resources like courses from YouTube.

 ## How to Use the Chatbot: